ja11sop/cuppa/README.md

 )
 ```

 This will automatically ensure that necessary includes and other compile options are set for the boost version that is found at `boost-location`.

+> Note: **cuppa** will even attempt to retrieve the dependency if a version or URL is supplied.
+Including from source control assuming you have the necessary source control system installed on your machine.

 If you need to link against specific boost libraries this can also be done in the sconscript file as follows:

 ```python
 Import('env')